abomin0/uYouBomino/README.md

 ## Credits

-- Special thanks to all the developers who have contributed to uYouPlus!
+- Special thanks to all the developers who have contributed to uYouBomino!

 <table id='credits'>
 <tr align='center'>